-Designed in 2010, a zero trust network assumes every user – whether internal or external – could be an attacker; therefore, every request for network resources must be from an authenticated, authorized, and validated user.
-The zero trust networking architecture is built to increase cybersecurity posture and reduce the risk of a data breach or compromise.
+First designed in 2010, the zero-trust cybersecurity model assumes that every user—whether internal or external—could be malicious.
+Therefore, every request for network resources must come from an authenticated, authorized and validated user.
+The zero-trust networking architecture is designed to increase cybersecurity posture and reduce the risk of a data breach or compromise.

 The strategy behind a zero trust security model is “don’t trust anyone or anything.”
 It shifts an organization’s way of thinking about the security of network resources.
 Traditionally, authenticated users were automatically trusted when they queried network resources.
 Internal applications within the network were also trusted with little validation after a connection was made.
 Because internal users and applications were trusted by default, an attacker with access to accounts or application requests could steal data after a compromise and move laterally across the environment.

-A zero trust model works differently than a traditional architecture by continually validating user authentication and authorization for every request.
+The zero-trust model works differently from a traditional architecture by continually validating user authentication and authorization for every request.
 Should the organization have an application that requires data access, it too must be validated before allowing the application to retrieve or edit data.

 - All communication is protected with encryption.

-- Every request for a resource is validated, and subsequent requests are validated again.
+- Every request for a resource is validated.
+Subsequent requests are validated again.

-- Access to resources is built around security policies, and behavior patterns and traffic are monitored and analyzed for potential threats.
+- Access to resources is built around security policies.
+Behavior patterns and traffic are monitored and analyzed for potential threats.

-- All resources have the highest security settings possible, and a system is in place to monitor for anomalies.
+- All resources have the highest security settings possible and the organization monitors traffic and user behavior for anomalies.

-- Authentication for every user is dynamic and always enforced, and systems are deployed to scan for threats so that the environment can adapt to changes.
+- Authentication for every user is dynamic and always enforced.
+The organization scans for threats so that the environment can adapt to changes.

 How Does Zero Trust Work?

-Because many organizations leverage cloud resources, traditional models that trust users by default are no longer viable.
+Because many organizations use cloud-based infrastructure and software, traditional models that trust users by default are no longer viable.
 While a traditional network can block requests from the cloud, it can’t discern between authorized and unauthorized requests.
-With a zero trust network, cloud resources can be integrated with internal resources and continually validated to avoid unauthorized requests.
+With a zero-trust network, cloud resources can be integrated with internal resources and continually validated to avoid unauthorized requests.